 Camp Quality gives kids facing cancer the chance to be kids again, with services and programs designed to help change the cancer story: in hospital, online, at school or away from it all.

 Camp Quality Puppet Digital Playdates bring fun and distraction to Camp Quality kids isolated by cancer.
 Kids can connect live with one of our much-loved puppets via a 10-minute online 'playdate' using their personal device such as a smartphone or tablet.

 Our Happiness Hub is the online home for Camp Quality's services and programs.
 The Hub offers kids isolated by cancer treatment, hospitalisation, or living rurally, access to puppet videos, games and craft activities, wellbeing resources and virtual book readings so they don't miss out.

 Virtual Camps bring the fun, positivity and connection of a camp experience online for Camp Quality kids aged 7-14.
 Virtual Camps mean kids isolated by cancer, due to treatment, location or ongoing health concerns, don't miss out on Kids' Camp.
 Camp Quality will run four Virtual Camps in 2021.

-Our Kids’ Guide to Cancer App is a world first, award-winning app that supports kids who have a parent, sibling, friend, or loved one with cancer.
-It’s a free, interactive educational program that answers the most common questions children have about cancer.
+Kids’ Guide to Cancer app is a free, interactive educational app that answers the most common questions children have regarding cancer.

-Our Financial Support Program provides financial aid for bereaved families in extreme financial difficulty.
-In some cases we will help with funeral costs for their child.View programs
+Our Financial Support Program provides help for bereaved families in extreme financial difficulty.